Kate Simpson Hayes

-Kate Simpson Hayes (née, Hayes; after first marriage, Simpson; after separation, Hayes; pen names, Mary Markwell, Elaine, Marka Wohl, Yukon Bill; 6 July 1856 - 15 January 1945) was a Canadian playwright, author, journalist, poet, teacher, milliner, and legislative librarian.
-She was a founding member of the Canadian Women's Press Club, and the first woman journalist in Western Canada.
+Kate Simpson Hayes (née, Hayes; after first marriage, Simpson; after separation, Hayes; pen names, Mary Markwell, Elaine, Marka Wohl, Yukon Bill; 6 July 1856 - 15 January 1945) was a Canadian playwright, author, journalist, and poet from New Brunswick.
+As the first woman journalist in Western Canada, she wrote for the Free Press and the Regina Leader using a variety of pen names, including "Mary Markwell".
+She was a founding member of the Canadian Women's Press Club and the author of works such as Prairie pot-pourri.
+Hayes also worked in Britain for a time encouraging other women to emigrate to Canada.

+Hayes also worked for the Canadian Pacific Railway, promoting the emigration of woman domestics from Britain.
+She was a charter member of the Canadian Women’s Press Club, and club president in 1906.
+Hayes continued to write until well into her seventies.

 Biography

 Catherine Ethel Hayes was born in 1856, in Dalhousie, New Brunswick.
 Her parents were Patrick Hayes, a lumber merchant and storekeeper, and Anna Hagan Hayes, a school teacher.

-A founding member of the Canadian Women's Press Club, she was the first woman journalist in the Canadian West.
-Hayes wrote for the Free Press, Winnipeg, and wrote poetry using the pen name Mary Markwell for the Regina, Saskatchewan Leader.
+Hayes was the first woman journalist in the Canadian West.
+She wrote for the Free Press, Winnipeg, and wrote poetry using the pen name Mary Markwell for the Regina, Saskatchewan Leader.
+A founding member of the Canadian Women's Press Club, she also served as club president in 1906.

+Hayes was opposed to women being given the vote.
+She was a "determined anti-suffragist".
+She was employed by the Canadian Pacific Railway, where she encouraged other women to emigrate to Canada.

+Personal life

 She married Charles Bowman Simpson in 2 June 1882; they had two children before separating in 1889.
 She had a relationship with Nicholas Flood Davin, and they had two children.
-She was opposed to women being given the vote and she worked in the UK for a time encouraging other women to emigrate to Canada.
-She died in British Columbia in 1945.
+Her children were: Burke Hayes Simpson, Anna W Elaine ("Bonnie") Simpson, Henry Arthur Davin, and Agnes Agatha Davin.

+Kate Simpson Hayes died in Victoria, British Columbia, 15 January 1945.
 Her papers are housed at the Saskatchewan Archives, McGill University, and National Archives of Canada.

-Personal life

-Simpson had four children: Burke Hayes Simpson, Anna W Elaine ("Bonnie") Simpson, Henry Arthur Davin, and Agnes Agatha Davin.

-Kate Simpson Hayes died in Victoria, British Columbia, 15 January 1945.